 Until recent years, almost every public school had a no nit policy.
-A no nit policy means that children are not allowed in school with any nits in their hair.
-If a child was discovered to have lice or nits, he or she was sent home from school.
+A no nit policy means that children are not allowed in school with any eggs (nits) on their hair head.
+If a child was discovered to have lice or nits on the hair shafts, he or she was sent home from school.
+But, do no nit policies help with pediculosis prevention?

 For many years, a no nit policy in schools was the recommended standard.
-It was thought that to keep other children safe and to prevent the spread of head lice, children found to have lice needed to be completely clear of all signs of lice before being allowed to return to class.
+It was thought that to keep other children safe and to prevent the spread of a head lice infestation, children found to have head lice needed to be completely clear of all signs of head louse pediculus capitis (human lice), including head lice eggs, whether viable eggs or empty shells more than an inch from the scalp, before being allowed to return to class.

 When LiceDoctors was first founded, almost every school district in the United States had a no nit policy.
-Now the majority of families we treat attend schools in districts that have dropped their no nit policies, mainly due to revised recommendations from the Center for Disease Control (CDC), the American Academy of Pediatrics (AAP), and the National Association of School Nurses (NASN).
+Now the majority of families we treat attend schools in districts that have dropped their no nit policies, mainly due to revised recommendations from government agencies such as the Center for Disease Control (CDC), the American Academy of Pediatrics (AAP), National Pediculosis Association, and the National Association of School Nurses (NASN).

-In April 2015, AAP issued the official advice that a healthy child should not be restricted from attending school because of head lice or nits but should finish the school day, be treated, and return to school.
-All three of these important medical groups now recommend that children with only nits be allowed to remain in school.
+In April 2015, the AAP issued the official advice that a healthy child should not be restricted from attending school because of head lice - adult lice or nits, but should finish the school day, be treated, and return to school.
+All three of these important medical groups now recommend that children with only nits be allowed to remain in school as head lice are a nuisance but not considered a public health issue.
+These organizations maintain that the risks associated with head lice are less than those of a child missing days of school.

-This new advice has caused nit policy in schools across the US to vary wildly, leaving parents confused and concerned.
+This new advice has caused no nit policies in schools across the US to vary wildly, leaving parents confused and concerned.
+Discussions of whether head lice is a public health matter continue.

-In practice, there is vast variability in how schools interpret and enforce these policies.
-Some school nurses will take it upon themselves to pick out the nits if it appears to be a very mild case, thereby allowing the child to stay in school.
+In practice, there is vast variability in how schools interpret and enforce these no nit policies.
+Some school nurses will take it upon themselves to comb with a louse comb or pick out the head lice eggs, and empty shells found more than an inch from the scalp if it appears to be a very mild case, thereby allowing the child to stay in school and avoiding the burden of unnecessary absenteeism.

-Many school nurses don’t have the time, training, or resources to assist in the treatment and send a child home immediately upon seeing a single nit.
-Sometimes, only children with nits within ¼ inch of the scalp will be sent home (nit shells remain in the hair after hatching unless removed, and any “nits” found over ¼” from the scalp are likely just old hatched shells).
+Many school nurses don't have the time, training, or resources to assist in the treatment and send a child home immediately upon seeing a single nit.
+On occasion, children are diagnosed with head lice during a routine screening at school, whether with a school nurse or other nonmedical personnel, with pediculus humanus capitis (human head lice) and are sent home from school, only to be treated unnecessarily.
+Sometimes, only children with nits within ¼ inch of the scalp will be sent home (nits remain in the hair after hatching unless removed, and any “nits” found over 1/4 inch from the scalp to one inch from the scalp are likely just old empty shells).
+More often than not now, school nurses no longer do school screenings.

-In some schools, the child with live bugs will be allowed to remain in school until the end of the school day and then will be sent home to be treated.
+In some schools, a child with live bugs in the hair shafts will be allowed to remain in class until the end of the school day and then will be sent home to be treated.
 In other cases, children with live bugs will be sent home immediately.
-Either way, children are not allowed back to school until all live lice have been killed.
+Either way, children are not allowed back in the class until all crawling lice on the hair shafts have been killed.

 Pros of No Nit Policy